designedbyscience/applephotos-raw-scripts/README.md

 2. Open the `ExportRAW.scpt` in Script Editor
 3. Run the Script by pressing the play button in the toolbar
 4. It will ask for an output folder
+5. When the script finishes, you should have an output folder containing all of the original RAW files, new DNG files and an album in Photos which contains all of the exported RAW files.